All about TfLās new regulations affecting all HGVs over 12 tonnes

 You can also download our full guide to the DVS here.
 This FREE Direct Vision Standard which features

-The consultation is open for feedback until April 3, 2023, and the new scheme will be enforced from October 2024.
+The consultation was open for feedback until April 3, 2023, and the new scheme will be enforced from October 2024.
 The proposed changes aim to help London achieve its Vision Zero target of eliminating all deaths and serious injuries from its streets by 2041.